Larry Davis (born 1966): Death

-hamlet of Wallkill.
-At approximately 7 p.m. on February 20, 2008, a correctional officer overseeing the block yard noticed inmates congregating around an argument between two inmates.
+hamlet of Wallkill, New York.
+At approximately 7 p.m. on February 20, 2008, a correctional officer overseeing the block yard noticed inmates congregating around an argument between two prisoners.
 When the officer went to break it up, he found Davis using his walking cane to fend off an inmate from attacking him with a 9-inch (23 cm) long metal shiv.
 Davis was unsuccessful and was stabbed numerous times.

 The officer called for assistance.
 The attacker was restrained and taken to the Special Housing Unit to remain in segregated custody.
 Davis was taken to the facility infirmary where first aid was rendered.
-Davis lost much blood, lost consciousness and eventually showed no vital signs.
+Davis, having lost much blood, lost consciousness and eventually showed no vital signs.
 Not being a trauma level infirmary, the supervising nurse called for an emergency transport by ambulance to St. Luke's Hospital in nearby Newburgh, where he was pronounced dead on arrival.

-After questioning by the state police and the New York State Department of Correctional Services's (DOCS) inspector general's office, another inmate, Luis Rosado, an alleged self-made Crip, 42, from the Lower East Side of Manhattan was charged with the murder.

-Rosado was already serving a sentence of 25 years to life for murder and assault charges in the early 1980s, and had been denied parole in 2007.
+After questioning by the New York State Police and the New York State Department of Correctional Services's (DOCS) inspector general's office, another inmate, Luis Rosado, an alleged self-made Crip from the Lower East Side of Manhattan, was charged with the murder.
+Rosado was already serving a sentence of twenty-five years to life for murder and assault charges in the early 1980s and had been denied parole in 2007.
 He was arraigned at Shawangunk Town Court the next morning.
 DOCS officials said both he and Davis had long disciplinary records, including fights with other inmates, but there was no record of any previous violence between the two.

 In July 2008, an Ulster County grand jury indicted Rosado on nine felony charges related to the stabbing, including three different counts of murder, assault, criminal possession of a weapon and possession of prison contraband.
 The murder charges carried a potential sentence of life without parole.
-After his arrest, Rosado was moved to Clinton Correctional Facility, located in upstate New York close to the Canadian border.
+After his arrest, Rosado was moved to Clinton Correctional Facility in upstate New York.
 In February 2009, Luis Rosado pleaded guilty to first-degree manslaughter in Ulster County Court and was sentenced to an additional 10 years in prison, to be served consecutively with his current 25-to-life sentence for murder.
 Rosado was later paroled in 2021.
-Following his parole, Rosado stated in an interview with VladTV via YouTube that Davis was not the intended stabbing target, and that Rosado was attempting to stab a child molester but Davis got in the middle of the altercation.
+Following his parole, Rosado stated in an interview that Davis was not his intended target, claiming that Davis had intervened in Rosado's attempt to kill a convicted child molester.